Westfield High School (Westfield, Indiana): Athletics

 Westfield athletic teams, nicknamed the Shamrocks, compete in the Hoosier Crossroads Conference.
 WHS is a 4A school in Indiana's class system for athletics, except for football, in which Westfield is a 6A school.
 Westfield's mascot which appears at many athletic events, is named Rocky and resembles a combination of the University of Notre Dame's fighting leprechaun logo and Purdue University's "Purdue Pete."
 Westfield's Girls' Cross Country team has been a powerhouse throughout Indiana for the past decade and a half, including four state championships: 1998, 2005, 2006, and 2007.
 Westfield Boys' golf has also won three state championships in 2013, 2015 and 2016.
 After two prior trips to the state finals in football (2A in '92 and 5A in '13) the Rocks won their first State Championship in class 5A football during the '16-'17 season.
-The Rocks have been the 6A state runners-up three times after securing their 5A state title, with two losses occurring against the Center Grove Trojans (20' and 21') and one against the Brownsburg Bulldogs (24’).
+The Rocks have been the 6A state runners-up four times after securing their 5A state title, with two losses occurring against the Center Grove Trojans (20' and 21') and two against the Brownsburg Bulldogs (24’ and 25').

 Westfield Basketball is home to 2022 Indiana Mr. Basketball Braden Smith (basketball).
 Smith led Westfield to their first ever sectional title in 2022 taking down their rival the Carmel Greyhounds.